luminus-framework/luminus/resources/md/security.md

 </form>
 ```

-POST requests that do not contain the token will be rejected by the middleware.
+Any requests that aren't `GET` or `HEAD` and do not contain the token will be rejected by the middleware.
 The server will
 respond with a 403 error saying "Invalid anti-forgery token".

 The anti-forgery middleware is wrapped around the `home-routes` in the `app` definition of the `<app>.handler` namespace.